dfintha/barge/README.md

 which contain Assembly, C, and C++ source files, with its main goal being simplicity.

-Each project translates to a single executable.
+Each project translates to a single library (static or shared) or executable.
 Projects have and `src` and an `include` directory at their root. which contain the source and header files respectively.
 Subdirectories within these directories are supported.

 Source and header files shall have appropriate file extensions based on their
 type: `.c` for C source files, `.cpp` for C++ source files, `.s` for Assembly